igr/sexyeditor/README.md

 <!-- Plugin description -->
 **Level up your editors beautiful with awesome backgrounds!**

+Level up your editors with these awesome backgrounds!
+Make them look beautiful and stand out from the crowd! #levelup #editors #backgrounds

 Editors are so boring.
 White background.
 Black background.
 Choose-your-color background.
 Meh.